wagerfield/tryz/readme.md

 ## Overview

-`tryz` is a lightweight TypeScript library for building programs where **errors** and **dependencies** are tracked at the type level.
+`thunx` is a lightweight TypeScript library for building programs where **errors** and **dependencies** are tracked at the type level.
 No more runtime surprises from unhandled errors or missing services.

-Inspired by functional effect systems, `tryz` provides a minimal API that integrates seamlessly with async/await while giving you:
+Inspired by functional effect systems, `thunx` provides a minimal API that integrates seamlessly with async/await while giving you:

 - **Compile-time error tracking** — Know exactly what can fail
 - **Compile-time dependency tracking** — Know exactly what's required to run